-In the opening scene, Jesus walks along, accompanied by his disciples, and encounters a man blind from birth.
-His disciples, ever the eager students willing to demonstrate they had been paying attention to his teaching, try to put a theological spin on the man's blindness.
-In a kind of "what does this mean?" they ask if the man's blindness is his fault, or his parents'.
+In the opening scene Jesus walks along accompanied by his disciples and they encounter a man blind from birth.
+His disciples, ever the eager students willing to demonstrate they had been paying attention to his teaching, try to put a theological spin on the man's blindness and ask if the man's blindness is his fault, or his parents'.
 The poor disciples really aren't portrayed in the best of light in the gospels, are they?
-After all, I can kind of understand why they might ask whether it was due to the parents' sin, but since the man was blind from birth it doesn't make much sense to ask if he was blind because of his own sin.
-I don't think even the toughest Pharisee would have argued that the child in the womb was capable of sinning, so it's not the brightest of questions, and Jesus appropriately dismisses it and declares that it was because God's work might be revealed in him.
+After all, there is some kind of logic behind asking whether the man's blindness was due to the parents' sin.
+However, since the man was blind from birth it doesn't make much sense to ask if he was blind because of his own sin.
+I don't think even the toughest Pharisee would have argued that the child in the womb was capable of sinning, so it's not the brightest of questions.
+Jesus dismisses their query and declares that he was blind so that God's work might be revealed in him.